NVIDIA/cutlass/README.md

   - Exhaustive search for best kernel performance in GFLOPs/second: The profiler now searches for the best-performing kernel across a range of problem sizes, swizzle sizes, rasterization orders, and dynamic cluster configurations to maximize performance.
   - Performance search under a fixed GEMM shape: Enables exhaustive tuning within a fixed GEMM shape, exploring various kernel parameters to find the best configuration.
   - More detailed introductions and examples to leverage this feature can be found in [profiler.md](./media/docs/cpp/profiler.md#exhaustive-search-mode-and-top-k-output-ranking-according-to-performance-in-gflopss).
+* Support `void` as the D element in sm100 kernel epilogues.

 Note: CUTLASS 3.x builds are known to be down on Windows platforms for all CUDA toolkits.
 CUTLASS team is working on a fix.